 About the Grassland Biome

-The climate of grasslands is characterized by moderate temperatures, moderate rainfall, and a long growing season.
-This creates ideal conditions for the growth of grasses, which are the dominant form of vegetation in grasslands.
-Other vegetation found in grasslands includes wildflowers, shrubs, and small trees.
+The climate of grasslands includes moderate temperatures, moderate rainfall, and a long growing season.
+This creates ideal conditions for the growth of grasses, which are the main form of plant life in grasslands (this is how the biome gets its name).
+Other grassland plants include wildflowers, shrubs, and small trees.

-The vast expanses of grasses in grasslands provide a critical source of food and shelter for a variety of wildlife.
-Animals that are commonly found in grasslands include prairie dogs, bison, antelopes, lions, giraffes, and many species of birds.
-These animals have adaptations that allow them to thrive in the grassland environment, such as long legs for running and grazing on tall grasses.
+Grasslands play an important role in the water cycle by helping to absorb rainwater and prevent soil erosion.
+The vast expanses of grasses in grasslands also provide a vital source of food and shelter for a variety of wildlife like prairie dogs, bison, antelopes, lions, giraffes, and many species of birds.

 The Grassland Biome: Fun Facts for Kids

-- The prairie dog is a type of animal that lives in grasslands and is an excellent digger.
-They dig underground burrows that can be as long as 30 feet!
+- The prairie dog is a small mammal that lives in grasslands and is an excellent digger.
+Prairie dogs dig underground burrows that can be as long as 30 feet!
+Prairie dogs are not related to dogs, but are instead small rodents more closely related to squirrels.

-- Grasslands are home to many species of birds, including the roadrunner, which is known for its speed and can run up to 20 miles per hour!
+- The grassland biome is home to the roadrunner, a bird known for its speed.
+Roadrunners can run up to 20 miles per hour!

 - About Habitats: Grasslands nonfiction picture book by Carolyn Sill